An Introduction to Probabilistic Programming: Introduction

-While such a next-generation artificial intelligence toolchain is of particular interest to the authors, the fact of the matter is that the probabilistic programming tools and techniques are already transforming the way Bayesian statistical analyses are performed.
+Probabilistic programming tools and techniques are already transforming the way Bayesian statistical analyses are performed.
 Traditionally the majority of the effort required in a Bayesian statistical analysis was in iterating model design where each iteration often involved a painful implementation of an inference algorithm specific to the current model.
-Automating inference, as probabilistic programming systems do, significantly lowers the cost of iterating model design leading to both a better overall model in a shorter period of time and all of the consequent benefits.
+Automating inference, as probabilistic programming systems do, significantly lowers the cost of iterating model design, leading to both a better overall model in a shorter period of time and consequent benefits.

-This introduction to probabilistic programming covers the basics of probabilistic programming from language design to evaluator implementation with the dual aim of explaining existing systems at a deep enough level that readers of this text should have no trouble adopting and using any of both the languages and systems that are currently out there and making it possible for the next generation of probabilistic programming language designers and implementers to use this as a foundation upon which to build.
+This introduction to probabilistic programming covers the basics of probabilistic programming, from language design to evaluator implementation, with the dual aim of explaining existing systems at a deep enough level that readers of this text should have no trouble adopting and using any of the languages and systems that are currently out there, and making it possible for the next generation of probabilistic programming language designers and implementers to use this as a foundation upon which to build.

 This introduction starts with an important, motivational look at what a model is and how model-based inference can be used to solve many interesting problems.
 Like automated differentiation tools for gradient-based optimization, the utility of probabilistic programming systems is grounded in applications simpler and more immediately practical than futuristic artificial intelligence applications; building from this is how we will start.